s7117/s7117/README.md

 # 👋 About Me

 Welcome to my GitHub Profile!
 My name is Peyton Chandarana.
 I am currently pursuing a Ph.D. in Computer Engineering at the University of South Carolina.
-My current research consists of work in neuromorphic computing.
+My current research consists of work in ML/DL efficient hardware design for edge computing applications.

 ---